Mark Durkan: Political career

 He became involved in politics in 1981 when he became a member of the Social Democratic and Labour Party.
 In 1984 he went to work for John Hume as his Westminster Assistant.
 He became a key figure in organising by-election campaigns for Seamus Mallon and Eddie McGrady in the 1980s.

 In 1990 Durkan became chairperson of the SDLP, a position he served in until 1995.
 He was a key member of the party's negotiating team in the run up to the Good Friday Agreement.
 Following the Agreement he was elected to the Northern Ireland Assembly in 1998, and became a member of the Northern Ireland Executive as Minister for Finance and Personnel.
 He served in that position until 2001 when he replaced Seamus Mallon as deputy First Minister.
 He was also elected Leader of the SDLP the same year.

 Durkan was re-elected to the Assembly in the election of November 2003.
 However, the Assembly and the Executive remained suspended.
 In the 2005 general election he retained the Foyle seat at Westminster for the SDLP, succeeding John Hume.
 While down on Hume's vote, Durkan won with a comfortable majority, despite a strong effort by Sinn Féin to take the seat.
 He garnered 21,119 votes, 46.3% of the total.

 Durkan announced his intention to stand down as leader of the SDLP in September 2009 so he could concentrate on his parliamentary career.
 He was replaced as leader by Margaret Ritchie in February 2010.
 He is a Fellow of the British-American Project.

 Durkan has publicly supported gay rights by supporting the Foyle Pride Festival in Derry, in solidarity with those who suffer homophobic prejudice and in some cases violent hate attacks.

 In 2011, he voted against the military intervention in Libya.

 He joined Fine Gael in March 2019 to contest the 2019 European Parliament election for the Dublin constituency but failed to gain a seat.
-He has now retired from frontline politics, but remains an active member and supporter of the SDLP.
+He is now retired from frontline politics, but remains an active member and supporter of the SDLP.